The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Methodology

-The presence of ULA dark matter impacts the structure of halos, as explored most completely in gravity-only simulations in \citet{May2023}.
-Those simulations confirm prior phenomenological findings of \citet{schiveb, Marsh2016} that axion-like particles form a so-called soliton core where quantum degeneracy pressure compensates for the inward pull of gravity in the inner regions of halos.
+Furthermore, we show that for an eRASS1-like sample and a cluster abundance-based analysis, the impact of ULAs on the dark matter density profile used in weak lensing mass estimation can be safely neglected.
+However, for deeper eROSITA surveys, this assumption may break down due to the increased statistical contribution from group-sized halos.
+In general, the presence of ULA dark matter impacts the structure of halos, as explored most completely in gravity-only simulations in \citet{May2023}.
+Those simulations confirm prior phenomenological findings of \citet{schiveb, Marsh2016} that ALPs form a so-called soliton core where quantum degeneracy pressure compensates for the inward pull of gravity in the inner regions of halos.
 The density profile of the core can be analytically approximated as

 where $z$ is the halo redshift.
 The characteristic radius of the soliton cores $r_\text{soli}$ marks the scale at which the density profile transitions from a flat inner part to a steeply declining outer part.
 Such core profiles for different ULA particle masses $m_\mathrm{a}$, and halo masses $M$ at redshift $z=0.1$ are shown in the left panel of Fig.~\ref{fig:pheno_WL} as dotted lines.
 Crucial to the phenomenology of halo profiles in ULA cosmology is the halo mass dependence of the core radius, given by \citet{schiveb} as